 What is an SHBG blood test?

-This test measures the levels of SHBG in a sample of your blood.
-SHBG stands for sex hormone binding globulin.
-It's a protein made mostly in your liver.
-It binds (attaches) to sex hormones in your blood.
+An SHBG blood test measures the level of a protein called sex hormone binding globulin (SHBG) in a sample of your blood.
+SHBG is made mostly in your liver.
+It binds (attaches) to sex hormones such as testosterone and estrogen and helps control how much of these hormones are active in your body.

 Other names: testosterone-estrogen binding globulin, TeBG